cadebrown/old.cade.site/_posts/2020-08-05-diy-gamma-zeta.md

 thumb: /files/diy-gamma-zeta.webp
 ---

-In developing [my language, kscript](https://github.com/chemicaldevelopment/kscript), I wanted to have the [Riemann Zeta Function](https://en.wikipedia.org/wiki/Riemann_zeta_function) and [Gamma Function](https://en.wikipedia.org/wiki/Gamma_function) available as part of the standard library.
-So, I implemented it!
+in developing [my language, kscript](https://github.com/chemicaldevelopment/kscript), I wanted to have the [Riemann Zeta Function](https://en.wikipedia.org/wiki/Riemann_zeta_function) and [Gamma Function](https://en.wikipedia.org/wiki/Gamma_function) available as part of the standard library. so, I implemented it!

-We program a code generator in Python, which generates C code, which can then be used in another project with no dependencies.
+our basic workflow is:

+  * write a python script that can generate some C code that corresponds to both functions
+  * run that python script with enough precision for `double` in C, with correct error bounds

+let's get to it!

 <!--more-->

 ## Definitions

-I'll assume you're more or less familiar with what the Zeta and Gamma functions are, but I'll also provide a definition we'll work with:
+I'll assume you're more or less familiar with what the Zeta and Gamma functions are, but I'll also provide a definition we can work with:

 $$\Gamma(x) = (x - 1)! = \int_{0}^{\infty} t^{x-1} e^{-t} dt$$

 $$\zeta(x) = \sum_{n=1}^{\infty} \frac{1}{n^x} $$

-We use the following reflection formulas to define the value elsewhere:
+we use the following reflection formulas to define the value elsewhere:

 $$\zeta(x) = 2 (2 \pi) ^ {x - 1} \sin(\frac{x \pi}{2}) \Gamma(1 - x) \zeta(1 - x)$$